 First, you'll need Form W-9s from all your vendors, contractors, and other payment recipients.
 Ask each of them to complete one for you at the time you begin doing business with them.

-The W-9 will provide you with their legal name, address, and taxpayer identification number—all information you'll need when preparing their 1099-MISC form.
+The W-9 will provide you with their legal name, address, and taxpayer identification number—all information you'll need when preparing their 1099-MISC forms.

-Keep track of your payments in your bookkeeping system so you can determine if payments fall under any of the categories that require reporting and how much those payments total for the year.
+Keep track of your payments in your bookkeeping system so you can determine if they fall under any of the categories that require reporting and how much those payments total for the year.

 Deadlines for 1099-MISC Forms